top of page

 Chappell: I think my teenage self would be like what is going on.
 I just shaved my eyebrows off randomly and I never would have done that as a teenager.
 Or accepted that I liked women and I was so scared to be myself because I felt so restricted where I was from.
 With the religious aspect and gender role aspect.
 It was a really small queer community that was not amplified.
 I didn't know a single queer girl at my school.
 If I saw myself now when I was 16 I would be like no way there's no way I would do that.
 Let myself write a song that's about being a hot person and being a cheerleader, I'm too serious for that.
 If I had to give her advice I would say follow your gut and that you’re cool.
 I always told myself I wish I was cooler, prettier, smarter, I would have told her that you are enough exactly how you are in every aspect.

-Follow Chappell on Her Socials: Instagram | TikTok | Website
+Follow Chappell on her socials: Instagram | TikTok | Website

 See Chappell on Tour HERE